 Effect

-AEMO and each Market Participant must comply with, and is bound by, the Gas Interface Protocol in respect of the provision of information, giving or delivery of notices or documents and making of requests, and the receipt of information, notices, documents or requests, as contemplated by these Procedures.
+AEMO and each Participant must comply with, and is bound by, the Gas Interface Protocol in respect of the provision of information, giving or delivery of notices or documents and making of requests, and the receipt of information, notices, documents or requests, as contemplated by these Procedures.

 Note: The Gas Interface Protocol may provide for AEMO to communicate some information or notices by posting them on an electronic market information system or bulletin board.